When to give a raise

 Your employees don't have the same level of emotional investment in your business as you do.
 They don't own it – they merely work there.
 So salary is important to them.

 If you can't afford to give them a raise, however, you can make them feel appreciated in other ways.
 Movie tickets, extra holidays, restaurant vouchers and office awaydays can all help.

 Providing drinks and snacks every Friday afternoon can do as much for morale as a one-off raise – and it's a lot cheaper.

 Your commitment to your employees

-Never forget that without hard-working employees you have no business.
+Never forget that without your hard-working employees you have no business.
 Giving the right raises at the right time is only one part of good management – but it's a big part.

 Xero does not provide accounting, tax, business or legal advice.
 This guide has been provided for information purposes only.
 You should consult your own professional advisors for advice directly relating to your business or before taking action in relation to any of the content provided.

 Learn how to hire employees and how to handle the admin that goes with it.
 Fill out the form to receive this guide as a PDF.